Christmas comes but once a year, and it’s time to spread that festive cheer. So design a card, it isn’t hard, and show them all you care.

 Alexander Boys’ Christmas card is more than just a card; it can be folded into a three-dimensional present with a retro-style print for something a little special.

 The simplified, geometric and folksy style of mid-century illustration has had a revival of popularity in recent years.
-Hey Studio uses this style to create a Christmas scene with reindeers, partridges and a field of vibrantly colored flowers.
+Hey Studio(opens in a new tab or window) uses this style to create a Christmas scene with reindeers, partridges and a field of vibrantly colored flowers.

-David Garcia and Camilo Rojas collaborated on this card for The New World School of the Arts in Miami, Florida.
+David Garcia and Camilo Rojas(opens in a new tab or window) collaborated on this card for The New World School of the Arts in Miami, Florida.
 They created and photographed a Christmas scene made with paper objects, exploring how graphic design can be an interactive and three-dimensional medium.

 Straying from the typical Christmas color palette, Katherine Webb’s Christmas card uses pink and yellow with boxes representing ribbon-wrapped presents.